MicrosoftDocs/learn/learn-pr/azure/monitor-azure-vm-using-diagnostic-data/includes/3-exercise-create-virtual-machine.md

 ## View the activity log

-You can view any VM's activity log by selecting **Activity log** from the VM's left navigation menu.
+You can view the VM's activity log by selecting **Activity log** from the VM's left navigation menu.
 You can also retrieve entries by using PowerShell or the Azure CLI.

 :::image type="content" source="../media/activity-log.png" alt-text="Screenshot of the activity log for a VM." lightbox="../media/activity-log.png":::